The ARC Insider

 The ARC Insider is the only regular podcast which provides an informed, independent analysis of frontier African markets that synthesises political risks and commercial opportunities.

-Guests have included: Professor Thuli Madonsela – former Public Protector of South Africa and current Chair of Social Justice in the Law Faculty of Stellenbosch University, Emma Wade-Smith – the UK’s trade commissioner for Africa, Lord Peter Hain, Kenyan political cartoonist Patrick Gathara, University of the Witwatersrand’s Professor Helen Rees and Kenya’s former anti-corruption Tsar John Githongo.
+Guests have included: Professor Thuli Madonsela – former Public Protector of South Africa and current Chair of Social Justice in the Law Faculty of Stellenbosch University, Emma Wade-Smith – the UK’s trade commissioner for Africa, Lord Peter Hain who held several senior cabinet posts over 12 years, now an anti-corruption champion and Kenyan political cartoonist Patrick Gathara, University of the Witwatersrand’s Professor Helen Rees and Kenya’s former anti-corruption Tsar John Githongo.

 Meet our guests